Very Very Valet Accessibility Report

 If you want to play Very Very Valet, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Very Very Valet has 2 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 2 accessibility features for Navigation in Very Very Valet which deal with how the game provides guidance and assistance to navigate its worlds and spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.